valentingol/cliconfig/docs/quickstart.md

 * `@select`: This tag select sub-config(s) to keep and delete the other sub-configs in the same parent config
 * `@delete`: This tag deletes the key from the config before merging.
+* `@new`: This tag allows to add new key(s) to the config that are not already present in the default config(s).
+It can be used for single parameter or a sub-config.
+Disclaimer: it is preferable to have exhaustive default config(s) instead of abusing this tag for readability and for security concerning typos.

 The tags are applied in the following order: `@merge`, `@select`, `@copy`, `@type` and then `@delete`.